luisamedinam/Nbody-python/readme.txt

 Nbody-python
+Writen by: Medina, Luisa F.; Muñoz, Juan C.; Cuartas, Pablo A.
-Writen by: luisamedinam, jcmunioz and Pablo Andres Cuartas Restrepo FACom - SEAP
+FACom - SEAP
 University of Antioquia - Colombia
 This simulation is written in python with the intention to simulate the migration of the two external planets